area map calendar

 Michael Stanley mural

 One of Cleveland’s newest public art installations pays tribute to the city’s beloved rock ‘n’ roll icon, Michael Stanley.
-The 2,200-square-foot mural was painted by artist WRDSMTH on a warehouse in the Midtown neighborhood and includes lyrics from Stanley’s 1980 hit “Lover.”
+The 2,200-square-foot mural was painted by artist WRDSMTH on a warehouse in the MidTown neighborhood and includes lyrics from Stanley’s 1980 hit “Lover.”
 Cleveland declared March 25 “Michael Stanley Day” in remembrance of Stanley after his death in early March 2021.

 Agora Theatre & Ballroom